chucknewmanjr/PerformanceExperiment/README.md

 * The insert and update must remain in a transaction together.

 # What the code does
 The code transfers rows from staging to transaction.
-But each session is for a different user.
-So one session does not touch the rows that are for another session.
-The purpose of this is entirely fictional.
+The transfered rows get timestamped in staging to mark them as complete.
 It's intended to imitate a common concurrent execution situation.
-After it transfers some rows, it updates those rows in staging so that they don't get transferred again.
-That insert and update are together in a transaction.
+The insert and update are in a transaction together so that they either both succeed or both roll back.
+Each session claims a user and only works on that user.
+So one session does not touch the rows that are for another user.

 ```mermaid
 	graph BT;